 Disable Protected Mode in browser or use Don't Allow option at prompt

-1. Make sure Safari 5.1.5 or later is installed
+- Make sure that Safari 5.1.5 or later is installed.

 Workaround: Use the supported Acrobat Save buttons in the Heads Up Display (HUD) or legacy Toolbar works.
 The HUD is the floating toolbar which fades in and out when you hover the mouse at the bottom of the PDF.